iwasz/oledgui/README.md

     * [ ] Then check if og::detail::augment::Window and og::Suite can inherit the same interface (which in turn would take this IDisplay from above as an arg.).
 This way I would make possible to hide different windows in different translation units.
 Only a function retutning reference to an interface
 * [ ] Implement something more than a dummy examples, and test the API in real life.
   * [ ] How to set the initial value other than assiging a widget to a variable and then using variable's methods?
 * [ ] Try to break the API.
-Is there a way to pass something that the concepts pass it, but then it causes an error somewhere deeper?
+Is there a way to pass something that the concepts accept, but then it causes an error somewhere deeper?
+For instance combo ID has to be std::copyable is that enough?